clawit91/website/_posts/blended-finance.md

 summary: "Test."
 ---

-It is no new news that there is a financing gap in development cooperation. but shocking figures are now available in times of the 2030 Agenda for Sustainable Development.
+It is no new news that there is a financing gap in development cooperation.
+So the smartest heads are puttung their heads together to come up with ideas for innvative finance - acutally already in but shocking figures are now available in times of the 2030 Agenda for Sustainable Development.
 But call for innovative finance instruments have been in discussion since the UN Conferences in Monterrey (2002) and Doha (2008) at the latest, innovative instruments have been seen as part of Financing for Development (FfD).
 One particular often named instrument is blended finance.
 Where can it be group in the class of innovative instruments, what are its characteristics, and what are policy and implementing challenges?

+Blended finance?

 ## Innovative instruments, blended finance and structured funds

-There are three groups of innovative financing mechanisms that can be outlined along the scale and scope, and who pays how much (for an excellent introduction in German, see this )

-1) Generating new revenues (e.g. taxes, auctions of rights of use, additional market funds)
-2) using public funds as a catalyst for private capital, e.g.

--	Public-private-partnerships
--	Using financial intermediaries
--	Blended Finance: mixing public and private money (and structured funds are one way)
--  risk assumption or guarantees by the state (= commercial pre-financing of the use of budget funds, e.g. in the health or agricultural sector)

-//////////////////
-How does blended finance work?
-*** blending/concessional loans through a mixture of public and private funds, e.g. interest rate cuts (state subsidies can be used to lower interest rates for developing countries, e.g. 4-10 times)
-*** loans/bonds with performance-linked payments (in bad years the country pays less)
+Blended finance is a part of innovative financing mechanisms where public funds are used to private capital. (other story: generating new revenues e.g. auctions of rights of use), these could be e.g. also traditoinal public private parternships.
+Often it means that blendinc concessional loans with interest rates cates (where states subsidies can be used to lower interest rates for developing countries), or loans/bonds with performance-linked payments (in bad years country pays less).
+Another way is just to structure risk.
+This is then called structured funds or securitisation.

-*** securitisation/structured funds (the risk is structured), often for refinancing (micro)financial institutions in partner countries, but only with a good local financial market
+Where? often for refinancing (micro)financial institutions in partner countries, but only with a good local financial market

+How?

 - first loss/EK tranche (5%) (dimensioned in such a way that experience shows that it covers all expected loan defaults and still has a good safety cushion), donor countries with good ratings ???
 - mezzanine (15%), financial cooperation means, e.g. by kfw, EIB, IFC (WorldBank)… 3rd Senior (80%), lower interest rates from private contributors